Ret. Gen. Kelly 'reviewing' White House troops

-President Donald Trump, for the second time as many days, took more questions than he typically does from the small pool of reporters who with him while at his golf club in Bedminster, N.J., where he is staying for just over two weeks while the White House undergoes renovations.
+President Donald Trump, for the second time in as many days, took more questions than he typically does from the small pool of reporters who were with him at his golf club in Bedminster, New Jersey, where he is staying for just over two weeks while the White House undergoes renovations.

 But even as the president commands attention with his latest harsh rhetoric against North Korea, there’s another kind of "Bedminster effect" happening behind the scenes — this one involving the new chief of staff.